 - A Novel Approach to the Treatment of Sacroiliac Joint Pain: Bipolar Radiofrequency Ablation Applied in a Palisade Pattern

 - Disease management model that uses teleconference technology to connect specialist teams with primary care provider teams to co-manage patients with complex health conditions.

 Clinical research takes place at the UC Davis Medical Center in Sacramento where faculty are engaged in pain-related research.
-Basic science research is carried out on the main UC Davis campus, including the Anesthesia Research Laboratories, Center for Neuroscience and the Membrane Biology Research Laboratories.
+Basic science research is carried out on the main UC Davis campus, including the Anesthesia Research Laboratories.